adrayandaleandrew/feedback-website/README.md

 - Connecting each pages to the database using phpmyadmin.
 - Form validation and add user input data to the database using PHP and phpmyadmin.

-## NOTE: Not implemented in a hosting site.
+## How to setup on your local machine
-### To use this project or to test please fork the repo, use XAMPP and create the db in phpmyadmin
+To test this project locally. ## Fork or clone the repo and do the following:

+- Download and install XAMPP or LAMP.
+- Run apache server and SQL under XAMPP.
+- Create the db in phpmyadmin ( make sure the database name is similar on what is stated on the database config php ).